LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Letter-count.md

 ## My Solution

 When solving the same task in Perl 5 for the weekly challenge, we used a hash as an histogram, i.e. as a collection of counters.
 We could do the same in Raku (formerly known as Perl 6).
 In Raku, however, we can also use a `Bag`, named `$histo`, rather than a hash, to easily implement an histogram.
-With just a little bit of work, we're able to populate the bag in just one statement, without any explicit loop.
+With just a little bit of work, we're able to populate the bag in just one statement, without any explicit loop (otherwise, we would have had to use a `BagHash` instead, since a `bag` is not mutable and therefore needs to be populated in one single step).
 Also, if a letter does not exist in the `$histo` bag, the bag will report 0, so that, contrary to the hash solution, we don't need any special code to avoid an `undefined` warning for such an edge case.
 All this makes the code much more concise than its Perl 5 counterpart.

 ``` Perl6
 use v6;